johnbe4/getSeoSitemap/readme.txt

 4 - on your server cronotab schedule the script once each day prefereble when your server is not too much busy.
     A command line example to schedule the script every day at 7:45:00 AM is:
     45 7  *    *    *    php /example/websites/clients/client1/web5/example/example/getSeoSitemap/getSeoSitemap.php
-5 - before moving from releases 1.0 or 1.1 to 2.0, you must delete the getSeoSitemap table into your dBase.
+5 - before moving from releases 1.0 or 1.1 to 2.0 or higher, you must delete the getSeoSitemap table into your dBase.

 Notice
 To run getSeoSitemp faster, using a script like geoplugin.class you should exclude geoSeoSitemap user-agent from that.